johndk/berkeley-ml-capstone/README.md

-**ATTENTION: This submission is in progress.
-Expected completion Saturday, July 25, 2026.**

 # Capstone Project - Berkeley ML and AI
 ## Initial Report and Exploratory Data Analysis

 ## Overview

-This capstone investigates whether machine learning can predict significant delays for individual domestic flights departing from or arriving at:

-- **Primary airport:** John F. Kennedy International Airport (JFK)
+This capstone investigates whether machine learning can predict significant delays for individual domestic flights departing from or arriving at John F. Kennedy International Airport (JFK).
-- **Optional airport stretch goals:** Chicago O'Hare International Airport (ORD) and Hartsfield-Jackson Atlanta International Airport (ATL)

 A significant delay is defined as a departure or arrival delay of 15 minutes or more.
 The project also explores which flight, airport, and weather conditions are most closely associated with delays.

-The primary JFK analysis has four prediction goals:
+The JFK analysis is organized into two model categories.

+### Primary goal: predict departure delay

 1. **Model 1:** For a flight departing from JFK, predict before pushback whether the flight departs at least 15 minutes late.

+### Secondary goal, if time allows: predict arrival delay

-2. **Model 2A:** For a flight arriving at JFK, predict before pushback at the flight origin whether it arrives at least 15 minutes late.
+1. **Model 2A:** For a flight arriving at JFK, predict before pushback at the flight origin whether it arrives at least 15 minutes late.
-3. **Model 2B:** For a flight arriving at JFK, predict immediately after pushback at the flight origin whether it arrives at least 15 minutes late, using the actual departure delay.
+2. **Model 2B:** For a flight arriving at JFK, predict immediately after pushback at the flight origin whether it arrives at least 15 minutes late, using the actual departure delay.
-4. **Model 2C:** For a flight arriving at JFK, predict immediately after takeoff at the flight origin whether it arrives at least 15 minutes late, using the actual departure, taxi-out, and takeoff information.
+3. **Model 2C:** For a flight arriving at JFK, predict immediately after takeoff at the flight origin whether it arrives at least 15 minutes late, using the actual departure, taxi-out, and takeoff information.

-The first two models use only information available before pushback.
-The third adds the actual departure time and departure delay.
-The fourth model adds information that becomes known at takeoff, including taxi-out time.
-These stages show how arrival predictions improve as new operating information becomes available.
+The arrival-delay category applies the same basic flight-level classification approach as the departure-delay category: combine schedule, route, planned airport demand, and time-safe weather information to predict whether an individual flight crosses the 15-minute threshold.
+Model 2A uses the pre-pushback framework, Model 2B updates it with actual departure information, and Model 2C updates it again with taxi-out and takeoff information.

+Arrival-delay modeling has substantially larger and more complex data requirements.
+Model 1 uses flights departing from JFK and can use JFK ASPM and NOAA data.
+Models 2A, 2B, and 2C use flights arriving at JFK from many different origin airports.
+A complete implementation therefore requires appropriate ASPM and NOAA coverage for those origins, NOAA station mapping, source-specific cleaning and validation, and prediction-time-safe joins for every inbound flight.
+Because that work expands well beyond the single-airport departure pipeline, the arrival models are secondary goals to be attempted only after Model 1 is complete.

 Each model follows a clear prediction time.
 A field is included only if it would be known at that time; information recorded later is excluded even when it appears in the historical dataset.
 This prevents the model from learning from the future, often called data leakage.
 BTS provides the historical event values used for this analysis, but a working operational model would need equivalent gate-out and takeoff information from a suitable live source.
-Some BTS columns represent events—such as gate departure and takeoff—that an airline or  airport operational system can observe when they occur
+Some BTS columns represent events—such as gate departure and takeoff—that an airline or  airport operational system can observe when they occur.

 The project combines three main data sources: